Skip to content

 TDS under Section 194T is deductible at the time of:

-2. Payment of such sum to the partner,
+2. The payment of the amount to the partner,

 Section 194T covers a wide range of payments made by a firm to its partners, including: